quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 (but that should not prevent Maintainers from making necessary changes).

-This is the phase in which Maintainers can make inquiries about transitioning to the workbench beta phase.
+This is the phase in which Maintainers can make inquiries about transitioning to the Workbench beta phase.
 Importantly, they should **begin the process of consolidating issues and pull requests in their repositories to avoid conflicts with the new format**[^1].

-**Instructors** can opt in to using the workbench version when teaching or preparing lessons.
-Feedbare invited give teaching-demo style feedback (**TBA**) in groups of three during which they will be specific teaching prep tasks (determined by the Instructor Development Committee) to complete with the snapshot and then give two kinds of feedback:
+**Instructors** can opt in to using the Workbench version when teaching or preparing lessons.
+Instructors interested in practising with the Workbench are invited give teaching-demo style feedback (**TBA**) in groups of three during which they will be specific teaching prep tasks (determined by the Instructor Development Committee) to complete with the snapshot and then give two kinds of feedback: